Northern Kenai Peninsula Management Area

 Kenai River King Salmon Stock Assessment

-Kenai River king (Chinook) salmon stock assessment is complex.
-In total, there are 24 stock parameters used to assess Kenai River king salmon.
-The comprehensive stock assessment program uses creel surveys, harvest sampling, inriver gillnetting, genetics and estimation of inriver run size using sonar, weirs and radio telemetry to drive the implementation of management plans for these stocks.
-Objectives of the stock assessment program are to: (1) model inriver run and fishery mortality to manage the fisheries inseason, and (2) develop brood tables for long-term stock assessment and escapement goal analyses.
+Kenai River king (Chinook) salmon stock assessment is a complex management effort where ADF&G biologists use 24 stock parameters to assess Kenai River king salmon.
+For example, the comprehensive stock assessment program uses data from angler creel surveys, commercial harvest sampling, inriver gillnetting, genetics and estimation of inriver run size using the Adaptive Resolution Imaging Sonar (ARIS), weirs and radio telemetry to drive the implementation of management plans for these stocks.
+The key objectives of the Kenai River stock assessment program are to: (1) model inriver run and fishery mortality to manage the fisheries inseason, and (2) develop brood tables for long-term stock assessment and escapement goal analyses.

 Commercial Harvest Sampling

-King salmon harvested in the eastside set gillnet (ESSN) commercial fishery in Upper Cook Inlet are sampled by technicians for genetic analysis by clipping off the axillary process beneath the pelvic fin of the fish.
+King salmon harvested in the late-run eastside set gillnet (ESSN) commercial fishery in Upper Cook Inlet are sampled by department technicians for genetic analysis by clipping off the axillary process, a small fin beneath the pelvic fin of the fish.
 Samples are taken throughout the entire commercial fishing season and from all fishing districts.
 Age, sex, and length composition data are also collected.
-The goals of this project are to estimate the proportion of king salmon harvested by reporting groups (Kenai River mainstem, Kasilof River mainstem, Kenai River tributaries, or Cook Inlet other), and to estimate the age composition of king salmon harvested in the ESSN fishery.
-Data collected from the ESSN commercial harvest aid in reconstructing the run of Kenai River late-run king salmon.
+The goals of this project are to estimate the king salmon stock composition and stock-specific harvest by time, area, and size and to estimate the age composition of king salmon harvested.
+Data collected from the ESSN commercial king salmon harvest aid in reconstructing the late-run king salmon in the Kenai River.
+Results show that Kenai River mainstem spawning fish compose most of the harvest every year, averaging 71% of the total harvest.
+Kasilof River mainstem spawning fish compose nearly all the remainder of the harvest.

 Inriver Gillnetting Program

-Standardized gillnetting occurs daily at river mile 8.6 in the estuary area of the Kenai River.
-Sampling occurs daily from May 16 through August 10 and is scheduled around the tides.
-60 ft gillnets are drifted downstream with the current to capture upstream migrating salmon.
-Gillnets of two different mesh sizes (5.0 inch and 7.5 inch stretched mesh) are used to reduce size and species selectivity.
-Captured king salmon are untangled and placed in a padded cradle, sampled for biological data, then released.
-In addition, some king salmon are tagged with a radio transmitter (see section on radio telemetry below).
-Goals of this project are to estimate the age, sex, and length compositions of returning king salmon for each run, to estimate the daily species composition (king salmon vs other salmon species) and daily catch rates or CPUE (catch per unit of effort) of king salmon.
+Standardized gillnetting occurs daily from May 16 until the sonar is discontinued or through August 20 at river mile 9 in the estuary area of the Kenai River.
+Sampling is scheduled around the tide cycles.
+60-foot gillnets are drifted downstream with the current to capture upstream migrating salmon.
+Gillnets of two different mesh sizes (4.0 inch and 7.5 inch stretched mesh) are used to reduce selectivity of the size and species of fish caught.
+Once caught, captured king salmon are untangled and remain in the water while they are placed in a padded cradle attached to the outside of the boat.
+Each fish is then sampled for biological data and released to continue their upstream migration.
+In past years some king salmon were tagged with a radio transmitter (see section on radio telemetry below).
+Goals of this project are to estimate the age, sex, and length compositions of returning king salmon for both the early and late runs, to estimate the daily species composition (king salmon vs other Pacific salmon species) and daily catch rates or CPUE (catch per unit of effort) of king salmon.
 Data collected from the inriver gillnetting program are critical for effective inseason management of Kenai River king salmon.

 Kenai River king salmon were radio-tagged from 2010 to 2016.
 Early-run king salmon were tagged from 2010-2016, while late-run king salmon were tagged from 2012-2014.
-Esophageal implant radio transmitters were deployed in king salmon captured at the river mile 8.6 inriver gillnetting project and released to continue their migration.
+Esophageal implant radio transmitters were inserted into some king salmon captured at the river mile 9 inriver gillnetting project and released to continue their migration.
 Radiotagged fish were monitored both passively, using a network of stationary radio receiving stations, and actively, by foot, boat, or aerial surveys.
-Stationary receiving stations allowed 24-hour monitoring of radiotagged Chinook salmon at key points along their migration routes whereas active tracking was used to determine times at specific locations.
+Stationary receiving stations allowed 24-hour monitoring of radiotagged king salmon at key points along their migration routes whereas active tracking was used to determine times at specific locations.
 This system provided multiple, redundant locations for each tagged fish with resolution sufficient to detect noteworthy behavior patterns.

 Spawning locations were determined by analyzing all available data.
-Spawning destinations for tributary spawners were determined via aerial surveys whereas spawning destinations for mainstem spawners were better via boat surveys.
-Killey River and Benjamin Creek fish were the predominate stocks entering in May and from early to mid-June .studies.
-Funny River fish primarily entered the river in June.
-Nearly all fish radiotagged in July in this study were mainstem spawners, although there were low numbers of tributary spawners present in the in first two weeks of July.
+Spawning destinations for tributary spawners were determined via aerial surveys whereas spawning destinations for mainstem spawners were determined via boat surveys.
+Tagged king salmon were analyzed relative to time of entry to the Kenai River (early or late run) and eventual spawning destination (tributary or mainstem).
+King salmon that spawned in tributaries of the Kenai River migrated into the river during spring and early summer (May-June) whereas for mainstem spawning king salmon, the time of entry to the Kenai River was not related to the eventual mainstem spawning location.
+Killey River and Benjamin Creek fish were the predominate stocks entering in May to mid-June.
+Funny River fish primarily entered the Kenai River in June.
+Mainstem spawning fish - entered in mid-June to mid-late August.
+Nearly all fish radiotagged in July during 2012-2014 were mainstem spawners.
+There were few tributary spawners still present in the lower Kenai River (downstream of Soldotna Bridge) in early July.

-Radiotagged Chinook salmon with a spawning destination in the Killey River drainage (including Benjamin Creek) were the largest component of the early run in all datasets.
-Mainstem spawners were consistently the second largest contributor and Funny River spawners was the third largest contributor.
+Radiotagged king salmon with a spawning destination in the Killey River drainage (including Benjamin Creek) were the largest component of the early run in all datasets.
+Mainstem spawners and Funny River spawners were the second and third largest contributors of the early run.
 The spawning contribution of all other tributary spawners was minor.
-Mainstem spawners made up 15% (SE 5%) to 28% (SE 5%) and averaged 21% (SE 3%) of the early run.
-For mainstem spawners, the area downstream of the Soldotna Bridge had the greatest number and density of mainstem spawners every year (38%), followed by the area between Moose River confluence and Skilak Lake outlet (average 28%), Soldotna Bridge to Moose River confluence (average 21%), and lastly Skilak Lake inlet to Kenai Lake outlet (average 12%).
+Mainstem spawners made up 15% to 28% and averaged 21% of the early run.
+For mainstem spawners, the area downstream of the Soldotna Bridge had the greatest number and density of radiotagged fish every year (38%), followed by the area between Moose River confluence and Skilak Lake outlet (average 28%), Soldotna Bridge to Moose River confluence (average 22%), and lastly Skilak Lake inlet to Kenai Lake outlet (average 12%).

-Adaptive Resolution Imaging Sonar (ARIS) is used at river 13.7 on the Lower Kenai River to estimate passage of king salmon 75cm (~34in.) or longer in length entering the river.
-The sonar site was chosen for its bathymetric qualities which allow the sonar technology to cover the entire span of the river, and is located just above tidal influence which allows more complete coverage and ensures fish are migrating upstream.
-Software allows biologists and technicians to measure fish in the ensonified zone to estimate the number of fish 75cm or longer.
-By only estimating large fish, the esitimates are less likely to be corrupted by presence of other species such as red and pink salmon.
-The goal of this project is to produce daily estimates of net upstream passage of fish 75cm or longer for both early- and late-runs.
+Adaptive Resolution Imaging Sonar (ARIS) is used at river 14 on the lower Kenai River to estimate passage of king salmon 34 inches (75cm) or longer in length entering the river.
+The sonar site was chosen for its bathymetric, or river contours, qualities which allow the sonar technology to cover the entire span of the river.
+The sonar is located just above tidal influence which allows more complete bank-to-bank coverage and ensures fish are migrating upstream.
+Software allows biologists and technicians to measure fish in the ensonified zone to estimate the number of fish 34 inches (75cm) or longer.
+By only estimating large fish, the estimates are less likely to be corrupted by presence of other species such as red (sockeye) and pink salmon.
+The goal of this project is to produce daily estimates of net upstream passage of fish 75cm or longer for both early and late runs.
 Data collected from the sonar are critical for effective inseason management of Kenai River king salmon.

-An onsite creel survey has been conducted on the lower Kenai River during king season since 1977.
-The primary goals of the creel survey are to estimate the number of king salmon both caught and those retained by the sport fishery downstream of the Soldotna Bridge.
-Periodic counts of anglers sport fishing for king salmon are conducted between the Soldotna and Warren Ames Bridges.
+An onsite creel survey of anglers has been conducted on the lower Kenai River during king salmon season since 1977.
+The primary goals of the creel survey are to estimate the number of king salmon both caught and those retained by the sport fishery downstream of the Soldotna Bridge to the Warren Ames Bridge.
 Anglers are also interviewed for catch and harvest rate information as they exit the fishery.
-Harvested king salmon are sampled for biological data including age, sex, length, and genetic tissue.
+Harvested king salmon are sampled for biological data including age (scale sample), sex, length, and genetic tissue (axillary process).
 Data collected from the creel survey are critical for effective inseason management of Kenai River king salmon.

-Recent technological advances in genetics and the development of a king salmon genetics baseline database now provide a tool to differentiate different stocks of king salmon that enter the Kenai River.
-Sampling king salmon for genetic tissue in the inriver gillnetting program provides information on the return timing of tributary and mainstem spawning fish.
+Recent advances in genetics and the development of a king salmon genetics baseline database now provides a tool to differentiate different stocks of king salmon that enter the Kenai River.
+Sampling king salmon genetic tissue, using the axillary process, in the inriver gillnetting program provides information on the return timing of tributary and mainstem spawning fish.
 King salmon harvested in the sport fishery are sampled for genetic information as well to determine stock-specific harvest estimates and refine fishing regulations.
 Recently, it has also become possible to incorporate genetic stock information data into comprehensive abundance and run-timing models and obtain stock-specific estimates of annual abundance.

 For up-to-date Kenai River king salmon counts, please visit: http://www.adfg.alaska.gov/sf/FishCounts/index.cfm?ADFG=main.kenaiChinook